by Dr. Irv Bromberg, University of Toronto, Canada

 From the information presented here, you may have the impression, as many others have written, that the drift of the molad is minor and can be neglected.
 Not so.

-I placed "wrong" in quotation marks above because although the dating seems astronomically incorrect, according to Jewish law the dates of the calendar are not determined in Heaven, nor by astronomy, but rather the "correct" days for observing Rosh HaShanah and the other High Holy Days etc. are whichever days the Jewish people agree to observe them on.
-This principle is known in Hebrew as Torah lo ba'shomayim hi.
+wrong in quotation marks above because although the dating seems astronomically incorrect, according to Jewish law the dates of the calendar are not determined in Heaven, nor by astronomy, but rather the

 Even more importantly, one must understand that the molad interval sets the Hebrew calendar mean year length, which traditionally equals 235 lunar months times the duration of the molad interval divided by 19 years = 365 days 5 hours 55 minutes and (25+25/57 seconds or 7+12/19 chalakim) ≈ 365.2468222 days, which is presently 6 minutes and 25+25/57 seconds too long per year.
 Most of that excess length is due to the excess length of the traditional 19-year Hebrew calendar leap cycle, but a significant portion is due to the increasingly excessive length of the molad interval.